m-asyua/BinaryFingers-JavaScript/README.md

 It will take a long time (30 seconds - 1 minute) to start up for the first time, please wait for a while to start to recognize.

 You only need a browser and a webcam.
-caution: a webcam can only be used in secure contexts; a page loaded using HTTPS, or a page loaded from localhost.
+caution: This program (a webcam) can only be used in secure contexts; a page loaded using HTTPS, or a page loaded from localhost.

 Landmarks: